yast/yast.github.io/_posts/2022-09-06-yast-development-2022-8.md

 Finally we implemented the solution that is shown in the screenshot below.
-For the time being, if YaST detects it's running in a transactional system so it cannot install the missing packages and continue, it will simply ask the user to install the packages and reboot.
+For the time being, if YaST detects it's running in a transactional system so it cannot install the missing packages and continue, then it will simply ask the user to install the packages and reboot.

 {% include blog_img.md alt="YaST requesting Bind to be installed" src="bind.png" %}